Cherry Blossoms in Kyoto

 I enjoyed the cherry blossoms getting wet to rain.

 This is Hirano Shrine.
 This shrine is famous for its many kinds of cherry blossoms.
-I hear there are about 500 cherry blossoms in the garden of this shrine.
-And we can enjoy the 45 different kinds of cherry blossoms there. |

-This old shrine dates from 784 when it was established by the Emperor Kammu
+This old shrine dates from 784 when it was established by the Emperor Kammu .

-.
-It was the Edo period (about 100-300 years ago) that many cherry trees were planted. |
+It was the Edo period (about 100-300 years ago) that many cherry trees were planted.

-The picture of the left side The paper tied to the branch is a fortune slip.
+The paper tied to the branch is a fortune slip.
 After we read them over, we'll tie them to the branches of the trees.
-It means we wish our fortune. |

 This is Mai Den.